 Another thing you can do to show your employees that you appreciate them is to identify the leaders in your company and nurture their path to success.
 Those people who have been with your brand for the longest should see also see a long path ahead of them too.
 Let them know that you’re relying on them to keep the culture of your company alive and ask them to demonstrate key behaviors to other staff in management or leadership positions.

 One of the best ways to lose the intimate company culture you worked so hard to build when you first launched your company, is to stop communicating with your team.
 Communication isn’t just about managers telling employees what to do every day or holding weekly meetings, so you can discuss revenue.
 As a leader, you should also be willing to listen to your employees and get their feedback on important things too.

 Don’t just give your employees a suggestion box either.
 Make sure that you sit down and discuss ideas that could genuinely benefit your company.
 While you don’t have to implement every suggestion that comes your way, you should at least take them seriously, and show your hires that you value their dedication to making the business stronger.
 The best companies are born through constant communication and collaboration.

 There’s no one-size-fits-all answer to creating the ultimate company culture and keeping it in place.
 However, the five tips above should at least help you to recognize when the identity you established at the start of your company begins to falter.
 Keep track of your employees’ need and stay true to your values, and you won’t have to lose the heart of your brand when your organization begins to grow.

-Bio: Raj Jana is the CEO and Founder of the JavaPresse Coffee Company.
+This is a guest post by Raj Jana, CEO and Founder of JavaPresse.
 Raj built his business with a strong belief in shared values and employee satisfaction.
 When he’s not working hard to keep his own company culture alive, he likes to share the business tips and tricks he’s learned over the years with budding entrepreneurs through blogs and social media posts.